Automattic/WP-Job-Manager/readme.txt

 == Changelog ==

+= 1.23.4 =
+* Tweak - In 1.21.0 we switched to GET ajax requests to leverage caching, however, due to the length of some queries this was causing 414 request URI too long errors in many environments.
+Reverted to POST to avoid this.

 = 1.23.3 =
 * Fix - WPML integration with lang.
 * Tweak - Improved plugin activation code.